09 Mar The 4 Most Common Medical Dermatology Concerns

 We often separate dermatology into two camps: medical and cosmetic.
 However, at RefinedMD a lot of the time we find that medical skin issues overlap with cosmetic worries.
 After all, just because acne is a common medical concern (and one that causes scarring and low self-esteem) doesn’t mean it fits neatly into only the cosmetic category.
 There are a lot of intersections between medical and cosmetic dermatology, especially when it comes to these four prevalent conditions.

-Dr. Lindsey Yeh performs the majority of the medical dermatology treatments in our clinic, often collaborating with our esthetic team for optimal results.
+Dr. Lindsey Yeh performs the majority of the medical dermatology treatments in our clinic, often collaborating with our aesthetic team for optimal results.
 Acne, rosacea, eczema, and skin cancer are the four most common issues that bring patients to a medical dermatologist.
 Fortunately, there are treatments available for all of these issues—and the earlier you get professional help, the better off you’ll be.

 Acne Requires a Personalized Treatment Plan